LegendarySpork9/Other-Projects/README.md

 # Other-Projects
-File Store for my other projects/tools that have either been discontinued (possibly for now) or are complete but minor and not worthy of their own repo.
+File Store for my other projects/tools that are complete but minor and not worthy of their own repo.

 Project Statuses:

 Book Reader: On going project.
 Will be continued when API is finished.
 Last Modified 21/12/2023

-Encryption Text Program: Abandoned.
-Last Modified 25/11/2022
+GitHub Scraper: Complete.
+Last Modified 19/10/2025

 Github to Codecks: Complete.
 Last Modified 27/12/2024

-Interplanetario: Complete.
-Last Modified 22/03/2023

-Minecraft Server Sync: Complete.
-Last Modified 26/04/2023
+Google Drive Sync: Complete.
+Last Modified 08/07/2025

 NASA Image Report: Complete.
 Last Modified 14/08/2024

-PA Updater: Complete.
-Last Modified 25/11/2022
+Server Status: Complete.
+Last Modified 19/10/2025

-Project Home: Abandoned.
-Last Modified 25/11/2022

 Copyright © 2024 Toby Hunter, All rights reserved.